 Non-Profit Corporations (501c3s) vs. LLCs

-For example, a breast cancer charity purchasing a mobile mammography van can set up an LLC subsidiary to take title to the van.
-This may provide a degree of insulation for the parent organization, should the vehicle incur uninsured liability.
+For example, a breast cancer charity purchasing a mobile mammography van can set up an LLC subsidiary to hold title to the van.
+This can help protect the non-profit if the vehicle incurs any uninsured liabilities.

 How to Form a Non-Profit Corporation (501c3)